 Sound obviously moves very fast, and you may be wondering how an imperceptible delay in sound reaching your ears matters.
 Well, there’s really nothing imperceptible, it’s a matter of how brains interpret the sound hitting our ears, and while our brains don’t interpret this delay, as well, delay, it does interpret it as a phenomenon known as lobe tilt.

-In other words, the speakers fire down, so if you’re in what you think is the sweet spot, the sweet spot may actually be your chest, and finding this sweet spot by aiming your speakers up is kind of a fool’s errand because of it being inconsistent from speaker to speaker and cascading effects to acoustic treatment and everything else going on in your room.
+To dad joke this, speakers with lobe tilt are the drunk gunfighters of audio reproduction--they don't fire straight.
+If your monitors are upright and you’re in what you think is the sweet spot, the sweet spot may actually be your chest, and finding this sweet spot by aiming your speakers up is kind of a fool’s errand because of it being inconsistent from speaker to speaker and the cascading effects with acoustic treatment and everything else going on in your room.
+Imagine the mess if you place them on their side.

-This tilt will also change based on your EQ settings while mixing, so you'll effectively be moving your soundstage up and down while you EQ.
+This tilt will also change based on your EQ settings while mixing, so you'll effectively be moving the tilt with your EQ.

 As you’ve likely deduced, this is bad, and will affect how your soundstage will translate to other systems.